Garth Brooks: Live in Kansas City

 Garth Brooks: Live in Kansas City was a series of concerts held by American country pop singer Garth Brooks from November 5 through November 14, 2007.
-Among the first concerts held at the newly opened Sprint Center in Kansas City, Missouri, the nine-show series were Brooks' first multi-concert performances since his 1996–98 world tour.
+Among the first concerts held at the newly opened Sprint Center (now T-Mobile Center) in Kansas City, Missouri, the nine-show series were Brooks' first multi-concert performances since his 1996–1998 world tour.

 Background

 In late 2007, Garth Brooks was slated to release The Ultimate Hits, a compilation and Brooks' first album featuring new music since 2001.
-The album release coincided with Sprint Center's opening, prompting Brooks' agreement to one promotional concert; however, ticket demand was extremely high, resulting in an additional eight concerts added.
+The album release coincided with the Sprint Center's opening, prompting Brooks' agreement to one promotional concert; however, ticket demand was extremely high, resulting in an additional eight concerts added.
 All concerts, consisting of nearly 160,000 tickets, sold out in less than two hours.

 The final concert of the series, held on November 14, 2007, was simulcast live via National CineMedia on more than 300 movie theaters throughout the United States.